-- 1. Set up AM: - a.
-Select Applications > Agents > Identity Gateway, add an agent with the following values:
+- 1. Set up AM:

+- a.
+Select Applications > Agents > Identity Gateway, and register an IG agent with the following values:

+- Agent ID: ig\agent

+- Password: password

-■ Token Introspection: Realm Only
+- Token Introspection: Realm Only

 Use secure passwords in a production environment.
-Consider using a password manager to generate secure passwords.
+Consider using a password manager to generate secure passwords. b.
+(Optional) Authenticate the agent to AM as described in Authenticate an IG agent to AM.